Kensal Green Area Guide

 In a similar way to other suburban London areas, like neighbouring Willesden Green, Kensal Green offers the benefits of a comparatively quiet suburban neighbourhood, along with close proximity and easy access to many of London’s most exciting attractions.
-Kensal Green is surrounded by a number of underground and over ground stations, providing a number of choices to Kensal Green residents on their commute or leisure time.
+Kensal Green is surrounded by several underground and over ground stations, providing a variety of choices to Kensal Green residents on their commute or leisure time.

 In terms of underground lines, Kensal Green runs on the Bakerloo line with the Jubilee, Northern, Victoria, Central, and Circle, Metropolitan and Hammersmith & City lines easily accessible.

 The following underground stations are easily accessible from Kensal Green: